priyesh2/Wordpress_and_Drupal/README.md

 * FOR INSTALLING NGINX ,MARIADB AND PHP_FPM

-  cmd : ansible-playbook -i hosts combined.yml --tag=stack
+  $ ansible-playbook -i hosts combined.yml --tag=stack,drupal

 * FOR WORDPRESS INSTALLTAION run the playbook as below

-   cmd : ansible-playbook -i hosts combined.yml --tag=stack,wordpress
+   $ ansible-playbook -i hosts combined.yml --tag=stack,drupal

 * FOR WORDPRESS INSTALLTAION run the playbook as below

-  cmd : ansible-playbook -i hosts combined.yml --tag=stack,drupal
+  $ ansible-playbook -i hosts combined.yml --tag=lamp,drupal

 * I have configured the DNS Records in route53 as a test(you can update it from the combined.vars file) -- Domains i have used